Abdulhamid97Mousa/RHCE-EX294/Exam-Questions/README.md

 - Create a file that meets following requirements:

-  - Is placed at /home/automation/plays/vars/regular_users.yml
+  - Is placed at `/home/automation/plays/vars/regular_users.yml`
-  - Is encrypted by Vault with id set to users and password to eureka
+  - Is encrypted by Vault with id set to users and password to `eureka`
   - The file should contain a key `user_password`, its values should be set to `devops`

 - Create a file that meets following requirements:

-  - Is placed at /home/automation/plays/vars/database_users.yml
+  - Is placed at `/home/automation/plays/vars/database_users.yml`
-  - Is encrypted by Vault with password to dbs-are-awesome
+  - Is encrypted by Vault with password to `dbs-are-awesome`
-  - The file should contain a key db_password, its values should be set to devops
+  - The file should contain a key `db_password`, its values should be set to `devops`

 - Create a file that meets following requirements:

-  - Is placed at /home/automation/plays/secrets/regular_users_password
+  - Is placed at `/home/automation/plays/secrets/regular_users_password`
   - Contains eureka as the content

 - Create a file that meets following requirements:
-  - Is placed at /home/automation/plays/secrets/database_users_password
+  - Is placed at `/home/automation/plays/secrets/database_users_password`
-  - Contains dbs-are-awesome as the content
+  - Contains `dbs-are-awesome` as the content

 ## A9.
 Vault

 > Navigate to `/home/automation/plays` as `automation` user and create directories for the files

-> Part 1: you'll need to create a separate file that contains a password "eureka" this file is used as decryption tool, so we'll first encrypt a file which contains a sensitive key value pair `user_password: devops` > `"vars/regular_users.yml"` and the only way to decrypt it is to use another file, for simplicity i chose to create this file`/home/automation/plays/secrets/regular_users_password`
+> Part 1: you'll need to create a separate file that contains a password `eureka` this file is used as decryption tool, so we'll first encrypt a file which contains a sensitive key value pair `user_password: devops` > `"vars/regular_users.yml"` and the only way to decrypt it is to use another file, for simplicity i chose to create this file`/home/automation/plays/secrets/regular_users_password`

 ```
 mkdir secrets vars